-- 1. KIND OF SHOW: Circle the one for which this Report is used. - TIME: When the first class of the show enters the 2. ring - TOTAL NO. JUDGED: Total of numbers written in "No. Judged" space of each breed division including 3. those for Challenge class. - NO. JUDGED: Total number of does judged in this breed division.
-Do not include those shown in the 4 Challenge class - NO. JR. DOES: Total number of Jr. does judged in 5. this breed division.
-If none, write "0". - NO. SR. DOES: Total number of Sr. does judged in 6. - NO. SR. DOES: Total number of Sr. does judged in this breed division.
+- KIND OF SHOW: Circle the one for which this Report is used. - TIME: When the first class of the show enters the ring.

+TOTAL NO. JUDGED: Total of numbers written in "No. Judged" space of each breed division including those for Challenge class. - NO. JUDGED: Total number of does judged in this breed division.
+Do not include those shown in the Challenge class. - NO. JR. DOES: Total number of Jr. does judged in this breed division.
+If none, write "0" - NO. SR. DOES: Total number of Sr. does judged in this breed division.
 Do not include Challengers.
-If none, write "0".

-NO. EXHIBITORS: This is the name(s) under "Owner" on the ADGA registration or recordation certificate or on no. 11 of the stamped duplicate application.
+If none, write "0". - NO. EXHIBITORS: This is the name(s) under "Owner" on the ADGA registration or recordation certificate or on no. 11 of the stamped duplicate application.
 Many names may be included, but they are counted as only one exhibitor.
 An exhibitor is counted only once in a breed division.
 Do not count the exhibitor of a Challenger if they were counted previously in that breed division.
 The name transferred to is not allowed.

-7. - NO. IN MILK: Total number of does in milk in the breed division not including Challengers.
+NO. IN MILK: Total number of does in milk in the breed division not including Challengers.
 If you doubt she is in milk, ask the judge.
-Subtract the number of 8. dry milkers from the total number of Sr. Does judged.
+Subtract the number of dry milkers from the total number of Sr. Does judged.
 Write the total number of does in milk here.
-If none, write "0". - NO. DRY MILKERS: Write the number of dry 9. milkers here.
-If none, write "0". - NO. MILKING CLASSES: Total number of milking 10. classes in the breed division in which does in milk were exhibited.
-Do not count those classes in which there were no entries, those in which only dry milkers were shown, or champion challenge classes. - 11.
-TIME BREED CHAMPION IS SELECTED: Crucial for back-to-back or double ring shows. - NO. CHALLENGERS: Number of animals entered 12. in the champion challenge class, excluding the Grand Champion of the breed division. - NO. CHALLENGERS IN MILK: Total number of Challenge animals in milk in the breed division excluding the Grand Champion.
 If none, write "0".

-13. - NO. DIFFERENT CHAMPION CHALLENGE ID 14.
-NOS: Number listed by the owner name on the ADGA registration or recordation certificate for all owners of the Champion Challenge class animals, excluding any exhibitors previously counted. - TOTAL NO. OF BREED SHOWN: Total number of animals shown in the breed.
-Include all juniors, 15. seniors and any challengers. - NAME OF Champion's GRAND CHAMPION: Copy 16. name certificate from the registration/recordation. - 17.
-REG.
+NO. DRY MILKERS: Write the number of dry milkers here.
+If none, write "0". - 8. - NO. MILKING CLASSES: Total number of milking classes in the breed division in which does in milk were exhibited.
+Do not count those classes in which there were no entries, those in which only dry milkers were shown, or champion challenge classes. - TIME BREED CHAMPION IS SELECTED: Crucial for back-to-back or double ring shows. - NO. CHALLENGERS: Number of animals entered in the champion challenge class, excluding the Grand Champion of the breed division. - NO. CHALLENGERS IN MILK: Total number of Challenge animals in milk in the breed division excluding the Grand Champion.
+If none, write "0".
+13. - NO. DIFFERENT CHAMPION CHALLENGE ID NOS.: Number listed by the owner name on the ADGA registration or recordation certificate for all owners of the Champion Challenge class animals, excluding any exhibitors previously counted.

+TOTAL NO. OF BREED SHOWN: Total number of animals shown in the breed.
+Include all juniors, seniors and any challengers. - NAME OF GRAND CHAMPION: Copy Champion's name from the certificate of registration/recordation. - REG.
 NO.: Copy the Champion's number from the certificate. - TATTOO (or EID): Take this information from the judge only.
 Never copy the tattoo(s) (or EID) from the certificate.
-Please see Appendix: Electronic 18. certificate.
-Please see Appendix: Electronic Identification, Acceptable Use Policies for conditions of EID use. - 19.
-OWNER I.D.
-NO.: Take this information from the certificate. - 20.
-SIGNATURE OF OWNER: This is the owner's or their agent's.
-All spaces should be filled in before being signed by anyone. - NAME OF RESERVE GRAND CHAMPION: 21.
-Copy Reserve Champion's name from her certificate.

-- 22. CHALLENGE WINNER: Take the information from the certificate.
+Please see Appendix: Electronic Identification, Acceptable Use Policies for conditions of EID use. - 19 OWNER I.D.
+NO.: Take this information from the certificate. - SIGNATURE OF OWNER: This is the owner's or their agent's.
+All spaces should be filled in before being signed by anyone.
+NAME OF RESERVE GRAND CHAMPION: Copy Reserve Champion's name from her certificate.
+20. - CHALLENGE WINNER: Take the information from the certificate.
 If the Challenge class is sanctioned, it must be held and the Champion of the Day must show in it, even if it's the only entry.
 The winner receives all of the same awards as the Grand of the Day even if it's the same animal.
 All animals in this class must be placed.
-The judge must read the tattoo(s) on the winner. - 23.
+The judge must read the tattoo(s) on the winner.

 BEST DOE IN SHOW: Were all breed division winners present in the ring and judged in the Best in Show class?
 This is the judge's job.